michellebeard/brewviz/README.md

     ```sh
     $ docker-compose up -d elasticsearch
     $ docker-compose up -d logstash
-    $ docker-comopse up -d kibana
+    $ docker-compose up -d kibana
     ```

-3. Verify the deployment by navigating to Kibana in your preferred browser.
+3. (Optional) Verify the deployment by navigating to Kibana in your preferred browser.
     ```sh
     http://localhost:5601
     ```

-4. When prompted to create a new index in Kibana, enter "brew".
+4. (Optional) When prompted to create a new index in Kibana, enter "brew".
 You will be able to see all the logs in Elasticsearch.

 5. (Optional) If you want to reingest all the data, you will need to delete all indices and reingest the data:
     ```sh